AdishPadalia26/MRI-Skull-Stripping/README.md

 | **192**     | 98.23 | 97.56 | 79.34 | 94    | 98    |
 | **256**     | 94.9  | 98.65 | 95.55 | 96.23 | 94.13 |

-#### Table IV: List of accuracies on U-Net with Adaptive Polyphase Pooling Layers
+#### Table II: List of accuracies on U-Net with Adaptive Polyphase Pooling Layers

 | Pixel Range | 0     | 64    | 128   | 192   | 256   |
 |-------------|-------|-------|-------|-------|-------|